 Political Participation

 Elections in Slovenia are free and fair.
 Parliamentary, presidential and local elections are held regularly, and voters are automatically registered when they turn 18.
-Voters have easy and quick access to polling stations throughout the country.
-Voting is also organized in hospitals, prisons and retirement homes.
-Citizens abroad can vote in person at consulates and by post.
-Slovenia uses a proportional representation electoral system with a 4% threshold to enter the 90-seat National Assembly.
-The country is divided into eight constituencies, with representatives of the Hungarian and Italian minorities elected separately.
+Voters have convenient, quick access to polling stations throughout the country.
+Voting is also available in hospitals, prisons and retirement homes.
+Citizens abroad can vote in person at consulates or by mail.
+Slovenia ensures fair vote counting through a transparent, controlled system in which every step of the electoral process is documented and monitored to prevent manipulation or errors.

 Free and fair elections